-The 80s were a great time for games; it was boom of both the PC and home console games, the beginning of an entertainment genre we all know well today.
-Back then games could be made by hobbyists and studios leading to an array of games ranging from the simulation to the totally bonkers.
+The 80s were a great time for games; it was the boom of both the PC and home console games, the beginning of an entertainment genre we all know well today.
+Back then games could be made by hobbyists and studios leading to an array of games ranging from simulation to totally bonkers.

 Let’s take a look at some of the best games of the 80s.

 Maybe arguable about being the “best”, but it definitely a classic.
 Chuckie Egg was a simple concept; collect 12 eggs on each level before time ran out.
 Of course, you had crazy hens to deal with as well as a troublesome environment.